Parsa-Sedigh/gel-event-driven-microservices/pamphlets/section-5.md

 ## 40-009 Creating elastic-index-client module
 ## 41-010 Using Elasticsearch repositories for indexing
+There's an alternate way to `ElasticsearchOperations` class in order to query against elastic search.

+This way has less code but we loose some flexibility.
+The way is to use elastic search repositories.

 ## 42-011 Integrating elastic modules with microservice
 ## 43-012 Containerization of microservice with docker image Run all with docker compose